rwilcox/bbedit-diff-language-module/README.markdown

 This is a BBEdit Codeless Language Module that provides good highlighting for viewing diffs (files with a .diff extension) in BBEdit.

-NOTE: This module currently only supports what I call CVS style diffs, AKA diffs of the style:
+NOTE: This module supports two styles of diffs.
+The first is what I call CVS style diffs, AKA diffs of the style:

   `< Change that is moving OUT of the file`
   `> Change that is moving INTO the file`

-Sadly, the world of source control has moved to unified diffs, diffs of the style:
+The world of source control has moved to unified diffs, which this language module now supports.
+Unified diffs are diffs of the style:

 `- Change that is moving out of the file`
 `+ Change that is moving INTO the file`